THE 2022 WBA GALA IS BROUGHT TO YOU BY OUR GOLD SPONSORS:

 EMERGING WOMEN LEADERS IN THE LAW

 The Women’s Bar Association introduced the award in 2019 to recognize the significant professional achievements of women lawyers in the first 12 years of their careers.
 It honors women who have excelled in the legal field while guiding other women in achieving success and supporting their communities through volunteerism and social justice.
-We are excited to give this year's award to six emerging women leaders:
+We are excited to give this year's award to four emerging women leaders:

-Danielle Johnson, Greater Boston Legal Services
+Kate Barry, Greater Boston Legal Services

 AT THIS YEAR'S GALA, WE'RE EXCITED TO

 BRING TOGETHER WOMEN FROM ALL WALKS OF LIFE HIGHLIGHTING THE WORK OF THE WBA

 The WBA is the largest local women’s legal organization in Massachusetts with nearly 1,500 members.
 For the past 40 years, we have worked relentlessly to: provide leadership and mentoring opportunities for women attorneys; run social justice programming; stay active at the heart of key legislative policies in the Commonwealth; and generally create an excellent professional and referral network for our members.

 ABOUT THE WBA

 Through your generous support, the WBA is able to:

 help our members build a diverse and dynamic network with women working in firms, companies, government, and public interest